French cruiser Foch: Design and description

 In the 1927 tranche there was a provision for a 10,000 ton Treaty Cruiser, the vessel would become the third unit of the Suffren class.
 The hull construction would be the same as the previous two but the level of protection would be changed.
 The shallow armoured belt would be discarded in favour of an armoured caisson over the machinery spaces with an increase on the magazine sides.
 The coal fired cruising boilers would not be installed.
 In their place an extra oil fuel bunker would be installed.
 The removal of these boilers led to the second funnel being slimmer than the previous vessels.
 A tripod fore mast was installed with the supporting legs more splayed than the others.
 The high angle directors were placed on top of the legs.
 Aircraft arrangements and guns would be the same as the Colbert.
 She was ordered on 1 March 1927 then laid down as Project Number C2 with her hull designation of 100 on 21 June 1927 after the launch of her sister ship Colbert.
 She was launched on 24 April 1929.
-She commenced her sea trials on 1 August 1930 the her acceptance trials on 16 December 1930.
+She commenced her sea trials on 1 August 1930 and her acceptance trials on 16 December 1930.
 She was commissioned on 15 March and finally completed on 15 September 1931.